 Arlington Public Schools is pleased to offer a comprehensive internship experience for school psychologists.
 Arlington is a relatively small, diverse community in a suburban/semi-urban setting.
 APS is a prevention-oriented district and school psychologists are staffed at a relatively low ratio in order to be resources for all students, teachers, and parents.

-Interns are assigned to school psychologists in the school setting, under supervision of the Director of Pupil Services, in the Department of Student Services.
+Interns are assigned to school psychologists in the school setting, under supervision of the Director of Student Services, in the Department of Teaching & Learning.
 School psychologists provide a wide range of support services to their schools, including behavioral intervention at the school, class or individual level, consultation with staff and parents, peer and community education, group and individual counseling, risk assessments, crisis management, and psychological evaluations.
 School psychology interns are offered the opportunity to participate in all of these activities alongside their building level supervisor.

 APS is committed to sustaining a high level of professional development as a part of providing culturally competent services to all students.
 Thus, there are regular staff development opportunities, which will be available to interns.
 Located in close proximity to Washington, D.C., there are often speakers from nationally known institutions, such as NIMH, Children’s Hospital and Johns Hopkins.
 All staff, including interns, is encouraged to take advantage of these and other opportunities for continuing education.
 Furthermore, APS welcomes in-service presentations from school psychology interns, who often have the most up-to-date knowledge of current assessment instruments and techniques.